Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Facebook 100 data example

+The degree estimates are reasonable but not idealized.
+The first, second and third quartiles for percent error in the degree estimates are 9.1, 19.4, 33.9\% for the R degree estimates and 9.3, 19.8, 35.5\% for the A degree estimates, respectively.
+Correlation between estimated and true degrees across all the networks using the chosen probe groups is 0.976 for the R estimates, 0.974 for the A estimates.
+Scatterplots of estimated versus true degrees are available in the online supplement.

+Overall, the RA (AA, RR$^*$, AR) estimator has the lowest RMSE of the four estimators in 41\% (21\%, 20\%, 18\%) of the 999 cases.
+The RA has lower RMSE than the AA (RR$^*$, AR) estimator in 67\% (62\%, 62\%) of the cases (see Table \ref{table:overall-pairwise-comparisons}).
+The RR$^*$ estimator tends to have the lowest SE (46\% of the cases) while the AA estimator tends to have the highest (55\% of the cases).
+The RA estimator tends to have the lowest bias (43\% of cases) while the AR and RR$^*$ tend to have the highest (34\% of cases for AR, 33\% for RR$^*$).

+Among cases with low degree ratios, thought to be more relevant to some hard-to-reach populations, the RA estimator has lower RMSE than the RR$^*$ (AR, AA) estimator in 80\% (80\%, 64\%) of the cases.
+Figure \ref{compare-RA-RR-fb100-low} illustrates that while the RA tends to have larger variance than the RR$^*$ estimator in these cases, it tends to have smaller bias and RMSE.

-Figures comparing the dRpR and dRpA estimators for the cases with near-one and high degree ratios are provided in the online supplement, but we provide some comments here.
-We find that when the degree ratio is near one, the dRpA and dRpR have comparable bias and RMSE and the dRpR tends to have smaller variance.
-For cases with high degree ratios, the dRpA tends to have lower bias and RMSE than the dRpR and their variance is comparable.
-Therefore, researchers that are confident the degree ratio is near 1 for the hidden and general population of interest to them may want to use the dRpR, but otherwise the dRpA may generally have lower RMSE.
+Figure \ref{compare-all-fb100} shows that the RA estimator tends to have lower RMSE than the RR$^*$ estimator when the degree ratio is high as well, and higher RMSE when the degree ratio is near 1. \cite{FeehanSalganik2016} demonstrate that the bias of the RR$^*$ estimator is a function of the degree ratio, increasing as the degree ratio diverges from 1.
+In these simulations, the RA estimator tends to have lower bias than the RR$^*$ estimator in the low- and high-degree ratio cases.
+Therefore, researchers that are confident the degree ratio is near 1 for the hidden and general population of interest to them may want to use the RR$^*$, but otherwise the RA may have lower RMSE.

+We consider how these pairwise comparisons change with respect to various other factors.
+When the cases are grouped by true prevalence or by the percent of people in the network whose estimated degrees are zero, within each group the RMSE and bias still tend to be lower for the RA estimator than the other estimators.
+Among the low-assortativity cases, we see the opposite trend in which the RA estimator tends to have worse RMSE than the RR$^*$ estimator, consistent with the analytical results presented above.

+When the cases are grouped by an estimate of $p_{HL}$, computed by dividing the number of observed $H-L$ edges by the possible number of $H-L$ edges ($N_H(N-N_H)$), within each group the RMSE and bias still tend to be lower for the RA estimator than the other estimators except for the lowest quartile of the estimated probabilities (our estimates for $p_{HL}$ range from $9.4\times 10^{-5}$ to $8.8\times 10^{-2}$, and the first quartile is as large as $3.0\times 10^{-3}$).
+This agrees with our analytical result above that the region in which the RA estimator has lower RMSE shrinks as this link probability decreases.